Westminster attack: 2 more arrested overnight

 - Posted 24 Mar 2017 16:19

-LONDON: Two more people have been arrested, two days after a British man went on a rampage outside parliament, killing four other people.
+LONDON: Two more people have been arrested, two days after a British man went on a rampage outside parliament, killing five people including the assailant.

 NEW: Met's Mark Rowley says 2 people remain in hospital in a critical condition, one with life threatening injuries— Olly Barratt (@ollybarratt) March 24, 2017